I got the lucky chance to have a look at the soon to be available FxTec Pro¹

 But there are substantial differences opened.

 The Pro¹ is balanced about 2/3 of the bottom half in, the Xperia (Neo) Pro about 3/4 in, both a bit above the top key row.
-And the BB Priv… well let’s just say way above, making it top heavy while typing, like any any device with the keyboard in the wrong direction.
+And the BB Priv… well let’s just say way above, making the Priv top heavy while typing, like any device with the keyboard in the wrong direction.

 So no question that the Pro¹ is the winner of how it feels holding it while typing.

 The place you naturally will support the device with your two middle fingers, is EXACTLY on the axis of balance, and the index fingers naturally ‘lock in’ on the support plate, giving the feel of a really secure and comfortable grip.

 [This has been moved to another thread here]